nnejere/nnejere/README.md

-# 👋 Hi, I'm Nejere — Welcome to My GitHub!
+# 👋 Hi, I'm Nejere, Welcome to My Portfolio!

 I'm a **Machine Learning Developer & Data Enthusiast** passionate about transforming raw data into meaningful insights and building ML systems that solve real-world problems.